Dynamics of the Tyson-Hong-Thron-Novak circadian oscillator model: Introduction

 This paper is organized as follows.
-In section \ref{sec-GSPT}, we introduce some basic notions on GSPT as preparations.
+In section \ref{sec-GSPT}, we introduce basic notions on geometric singular perturbation theory as preparations.
 In section \ref{sec-singuar-point}, we provide a complete classification of the equilibria with no parameters fixed.
-In sections \ref{sec-dynamics-1} and \ref{sec-dynamics-2}, we analyze the dynamics of the THTN model in the fast case and the slow case, respectively.
+In sections \ref{sec-dynamics-1} and \ref{sec-dynamics-2}, we analyze the dynamics of the THTN model in the high degradation rate case and the low degradation rate case, respectively.
 We also give some remarks on the further study in the final section.